ali-raheem/gridline/README.md

 Gridline is a terminal spreadsheet with Rhai support.
 Cells can contain numbers, text, or formulas powered by the [Rhai scripting language](https://rhai.rs/book/index.html).
 Your sheet lives in a plain text file, and your reusable logic can live in a separate `.rhai` functions file.

-Interfaces: TUI is the default and primary experience (`cargo run`, `cargo install gridline`).
-The GUI is behind a feature flag and is a work in progress. `webui` is a planned future interface.
+Interfaces: TUI is the default and primary experience (`cargo run`, `cargo install gridline`) and is fairly mature.
+The GUI is behind a feature flag, still experimental, and subject to breaking changes as the vision evolves. `webui` is a planned future interface.

 What you get (today):
 - TUI grid with a formula bar and command mode